zenml-io/zenml/docs/book/introduction/core-concepts.md

 **Repository**

-A repository is at the core of all ZenML activity.
-Every action that can be executed within ZenML must take place within a ZenML repository.
-ZenML repositories are inextricably tied to `git`.
-ZenML creates a `.zen` folder at the root of your repository to manage your assets and metadata.

-Every ZenML project starts inside a ZenML repository.
-Think of it just like a normal Git repository, except that there are some added bonuses on top!
-A repository is at the core of all ZenML activity.
-Every action that can be executed within ZenML must take place within a ZenML repository.
-ZenML repositories are inextricably tied to `git`.
+Every ZenML project starts inside a ZenML repository and, it is at the core of all ZenML activity.
+Every action that can be executed within ZenML must take place within such a repository.
-ZenML creates a `.zen` folder at the root of your repository to manage your assets and metadata.

-To create a ZenML repository, do the following after having installed ZenML:
+In order to create a ZenML repository, do the following after having installed ZenML:

 ```
 zenml init
 ```

-{% hint style="warning" %}
-Please make sure to be inside a valid git repository before executing the above!
-{% endhint %}

 The initialization creates a local `.zen` folder where various information about your local configuration lives, e.g., the active [Stack](guides/deploy\_to\_production.md) that you are using to run pipelines.